afonzeca/arun/README.md

 **What is Bosun?**

-Bosun is a microframework for easily developing "console application" written in PHP OOP.
-It is quite different from other similar frameworks/libraries (Like Symfony Console component, Silly, etc.) because Bosun uses "Convention Over Configuration" for managing commands and associated code (your console application...).
+Bosun is a microframework for easily developing "console applications" written in PHP OOP.
+It is quite different from other similar frameworks/libraries (Like Symfony Console component, Silly, etc.) because Bosun uses "Convention Over Configuration" for managing commands and associated code (your console application).

-The Bosun Microframework has "out-of-the-box" native support for Dependency Injection using Containers and Autowire (thanks to PHP-DI) and an organized tree for easily write your code in a simple way.
+The Bosun Microframework has an "out-of-the-box" native support for Dependency Injection by using Containers and Autowire (thanks to PHP-DI) and an organized tree for easily write your code in a simple way.

 **It's magic!**

-You create a class in a specific directory (e.g. app/Managers/Cmd/CommandNameDomain.php") which extends a specific "Domain BaseClass", then you define your methods with your code, type hinting every parameter (recommended), set a default value for optional parameters... and you have a new command that you can call from CLI like the following:
+You create a class in a specific directory (e.g. "app/Managers/Cmd/CommandNameDomain.php") which extends a specific "DomainCommand" class, then you define your methods with your code inside, type hinting every parameter (recommended), set a default value for optional parameters... and you have a new command that you can call from CLI as follow:

 ```bash
 ./bosun YOURCLASSNAME:YOURMETHOD param1 param2 \[param3\] \[param4=withdefaultvalue\]